-The Group has established a credit risk management policy under which individual credit evaluations are performed on all customers requiring credit over a certain amount.
-These evaluations focus on the customer's past history of making payments when due and current ability to pay, and take into account information specific to the customer as well as pertaining to the economic environment in which the customer operates.
+The Group has established a credit risk management policy under which individual credit evaluations are performed on all customers/debtors requiring credit over a certain amount.
+These evaluations focus on the customers/debtors' past history of making payments when due and current ability to pay, and take into account information specific to the customers/debtors as well as pertaining to the economic environment in which the customers/debtors operates.
 The Group generally requires customers to settle receivable in accordance with contract terms and other debts in accordance with agreements within certain credit terms granted.
-Normally, the Group does not obtain collateral from customers.
+Normally, the Group does not obtain collateral from customers/debtors.